Prenuptial and Postnuptial Agreements Help In Salt Lake City

 Prenuptial Agreement Basics in Utah

-The regulations governing prenuptial agreements, or prenups, in Utah are fairly similar to those in most other states, being based on the Uniform Premarital Agreements Act (UPAA) with slight changes enacted.
+The regulations governing prenuptial agreements, or prenups, in Utah, are fairly similar to those in most other states, being based on the Uniform Premarital Agreements Act (UPAA) with slight changes enacted.
 A prenup takes effect as soon as the parties are legally married.
 By comparison, a postnuptial agreement is similar but is conducted at any point during the marriage.

 In Utah, there are specific stipulations that can be disposed of in a prenup and equally specific stipulations as to the questions that must be dealt with at the time they come up in the marriage.
 For example, Utah prenuptial agreement laws (and postnuptial agreement laws) allow for the agreement to dispose of any debts that are incurred during the marriage.
-If one spouse makes significantly more than the other, the prenuptial agreement may specify that person takes on the debt, but also receives the asset.
+If one spouse makes significantly more than the other, the prenuptial agreement may specify that the person takes on the debt but also receives the asset.
 Other issues that may be settled in a Utah prenup include:

-• The right to spousal support, also known as alimony;
+- The right to spousal support, also known as alimony;

-• The right to collect on life insurance policies if one spouse predeceases the other (whether or not the parties divorce);
+- The right to collect on life insurance policies if one spouse predeceases the other (whether or not the parties divorce);

-• Rights to sell or otherwise modify an asset – for example, to take out a second mortgage on a house is to modify that home as an asset; and
+- Rights to sell or otherwise modify an asset – for example, to take out a second mortgage on a house is to modify that home as an asset; and

-• Any other issue that does not violate a law or Utah’s general public policy.
+- Any other issue that does not violate a law or Utah’s general public policy.

 Under the UPAA, not only does the agreement have to address only appropriate issues, but it also must meet certain other stipulations: namely, it must be in writing, and it must have been signed ‘in contemplation of marriage.’
 In other words, it must not have been signed for some undefined moment in the future, but for a rapidly approaching marriage.
 Also, there must have been no fraud or dishonesty involved of any kind.

-Couple FightingIssues Unsuited For Prenups or Postnups
+Issues Unsuited For Prenups or Postnups

 Be advised that some questions may not be disposed of.
 There are only a small number of issues that Utah law does not allow to be stipulated in prenups or postnups, but rather must be decided by a court if events require it.
 They primarily deal with issues of child custody and support, and the rationale is that Utah law needs to preserve freedom of contract.